Liz Cheney Is Cancelled! Both Sides Are To Blame!

-Category: World Politics Hits: 2The Republican Party is engaging in a high-profile bad act -- it's about to make Liz Cheney an unperson -- so, naturally, some in the "liberal media" are thinking: How can we blame this on both sides?
+Category: World Politics Hits: 3The Republican Party is engaging in a high-profile bad act -- it's about to make Liz Cheney an unperson -- so, naturally, some in the "liberal media" are thinking: How can we blame this on both sides?
 Obviously, the purge of Cheney by the Republicans must be partially the Republicans' fault, but there's no way it can be entirely their fault!
 Right?
 According to Hayes Brown, writing for NBC News. the rest of the blame goes to Twitter, for kicking Donald Trump off the platform.
 What's the connection between that and Cheney's upcoming show trial?
 I've read Brown's explanation more than once, and I barely understand it.
 Hayes writes: I would say Trump is actually in a precarious position.
 Even as he holds court at Mar-a-Lago for a stream of GOP luminaries seeking to kiss the ring, it's still unclear exactly how much juice Trump the person holds inside the party versus Trump the brand.... ...
 Trump's vision for tearing down the walls against autocracy has found a home in the Republican Party.
 And without his particular attention-grabbing self-aggrandizement, two things are happening.

 Read more https://crooksandliars.com/2021/05/hayes-brown-blames-twitter